Grant provides $335 Coronavirus relief for most North Carolinians with children

 The online and printable paper applications are on the agency website: https://www.ncdor.gov/extracredit

-To be eligible to apply for a grant, an individual must not have filed a 2019 state tax return solely because the individual’s gross income for the 2019 tax year was below the minimum income level at which the individual was required to file a return (generally $10,000 per year if single and $20,000 per year if married).
-To receive the grant, an applicant must meet all the other requirements referenced in the law, including having at least one qualifying child (age 16 or younger) for the 2019 calendar year.
-Applications must be submitted online or postmarked by Oct.
-15, 2020.
+To be eligible to apply for a grant, an individual must not have filed a 2019 state tax return solely because, under state filing requirements, the individual’s gross income for the 2019 tax year was below the minimum income level at which the individual was required to file a return.
+To receive the grant, an applicant must meet the all other requirements referenced in the law, including having at least one qualifying child (age 16 or younger) for the 2019 calendar year.

 Individuals who have filed their 2019 state return (or file by Oct.
 15) and report a qualifying child on their return do not need to take any action to receive the grant.